boucherm/GazePrediction/README.md

 File: `Training/train.py`

 The net is defined in `Training/gaze_net.py`
-~~To retain enough details, images are downscaled only to a 320x160 resolution.~~ You can choose the size of the image you want to process.
+~~To retain enough details, images are downscaled only to a 320x240 resolution.~~ You can choose the size of the image you want to process.
-You'd need to adjust the convolutions parameters if you do so.
+You'd probably need to adjust the convolutions parameters if you do so.
 Processed images are quite big, therefore training is quite long.
-With an nvidia gtx970 card, training on about 40 000 images takes about 18h.
 During training the parameters are regularly saved to disk.
 Resulting files have the names: `gn_epochX_str_mseY_Z.pt`.
 In these names: